Pogify/pogify/CONTRIBUTING.md

 - If you click `join a session`, you will be stuck on the 'waiting for host' modal unless there is an active sesion w/ a host.
 (We are working on something so people can develop the listener player with 2 accounts.)

 ## Starting up a local development environment
-**Refer to 'Setting up a local development environment' if you have not yet set up a local development environment with the instructions provided above.**
+**Refer to '[Set up a local development environment](https://github.com/Pogify/pogify/blob/develop/CONTRIBUTING.md#set-up-a-local-development-environment)' if you have not yet set up a local development environment with the instructions provided above.**
 **If you have difficulty starting up your environments, do *not* open an issue.
 Message one of the admins or ask for help on the [discord server](https://discord.gg/bU6E9Xj).**

 1. Change directory `cd` into the `pogify-functions` repo.